 Even when people have a good relationship with their primary care doctor, they are often referred to a psychiatrist.
 Psychotherapy, particularly cognitive-behavioral therapy, is the most effective treatment.

 People with somatic symptom disorder benefit from having a supportive, trustful relationship with a doctor.
 The doctor can coordinate their health care, offer treatments to relieve symptoms, see them regularly, and protect them from unnecessary tests and treatments.
-However, the doctor must remain alert to the possibility that these people may develop a physical disorder that requires evaluation and treatment.
+However, the doctor must remain alert to the possibility that these people may develop a new, separate physical disorder that requires evaluation and treatment.

 Depression, if present, is treated.